-We are a clinical-stage pharmaceutical company developing protein kinase inhibitor therapeutics to modify the course of Parkinson's disease ("PD"), Parkinson'srelated disorders and other diseases of the Abelson Tyrosine Kinases.
+We are a clinical-stage pharmaceutical company developing protein kinase inhibitor therapeutics to modify the course of Parkinson's disease ("PD"), Parkinson's-related disorders and other diseases of the Abelson Tyrosine Kinases.
 The Company's multi-therapeutic pipeline has a primary focus on neurodegeneration and its lead program utilizing Risvodetinib (also known as IkT-148009), a selective inhibitor of the non-receptor Abelson Tyrosine Kinases, targets the treatment of Parkinson's disease inside and outside the brain as well as other diseases that arise from Abelson Tyrosine Kinases.
-In 2021, we commenced clinical development of Risvodetinib (IKT-148009), which we believe can modify the course of Parkinson's disease including its manifestation in the gastrointestinal, or GI, tract.
-In January, 2023, the Company initiated its Phase 2 program, termed 'the 201 trial' (www.the201 trial.com), for Risvodetinib (IkT-148009) as a treatment for Parkinson's disease and began the process of opening up to 34 sites in the U.S. As of May 10, 2024, 32 sites are open and actively evaluating prospective trial participants.
-As of May 10, 2024, 99 participants have been enrolled, 15 prospective participants are in medical screening and 22 potential participants are being evaluated for suitability to initiate medical screening.
-44 participants have completed the 12-week dosing period.
-As of May 10, 2024, 20 participants gave rise to 25 mild and 3 moderate possibly treatment-related adverse events have been reported across all enrolled patients taking Risvodetinib (IkT-148009).
-Depending on the timing of the last enrolled patient, results from this trial may be reported in the second half of 2024.
-Monthly site enrollments have increased month-over-month since our patient outreach program was initiated.
-As such, we believe a more rapid path to enrollment is emerging through the public outreach/awareness campaign led by the 'the201trial.com' website.
-The emerging path to complete enrollment has prompted us to take further advantage of this multidose study by planning to extend the 201 trial by up to 12 months, subject to additional resources.
+In 2021, we commenced clinical development of Risvodetinib (IkT-148009), which we believe can modify the course of Parkinson's disease including its manifestation in the gastrointestinal, or GI, tract.
+In January 2023, the Company initiated its Phase 2 program, termed 'the 201 trial', for Risvodetinib (IkT-148009) as a treatment for Parkinson's disease and began the process of opening up to 32 sites in the U.S. As of June 17, 2024, 32 sites are open and the trial was fully enrolled.
+As of June 29, 2024, 41 mild and 8 moderate possibly treatment-related adverse events have been reported across all enrolled patients taking Risvodetinib (IkT-148009).
+Results from this trial will be reported in the fourth quarter of 2024.
+This multi-dose study is planned to be extended by up to 12 months subject to additional financing.
 In addition, emerging biomarker data from the 201 trial evaluating pathological alpha-synuclein in multiple tissues and fluids supported our recent grant submissions to the National Institute of Neurological Disease and Stroke.
-One of these grants, if approved, will introduce our novel monoclonal antibody to track phospho-Tvr39-alpha-synuclein in the clinical trial setting, which we believe in turn will enhance the meaning of biomarker measurements.
+One of these grants, if approved, will introduce our novel monoclonal antibody to track phospho-Tyr-alpha-synuclein in the clinical trial setting, which we believe in turn will enhance the meaning of biomarker measurements.
 We believe the utilization of this antibody in tissue biopsy and fluid analysis will enable us to confirm target engagement and evaluate the effect of Risvodetinib (IkT-148009) on the underlying pathology responsible for disease.